 Thinking of going skiing in Poland?
 Read on for everything you need to know.
 This guide has information on the best resorts, the top hotels, and what to expect from the experience…

-In the last decade or so, Poland has risen from obscurity to become one of the top alternative skiing destinations for anyone looking to escape the Alps and don the salopettes somewhere new.
+In the last decade or so, Poland has risen from obscurity to become one of the top alternative skiing destinations for anyone looking to escape the Alps.

 What will I find in this guide to Polish skiing?

 In this ultimate guide to skiing in Poland, we’ll consider the ups and downs of the country’s winter offering with honesty.
 There’s a heavy focus on the skiing in Krakow region, because – as you’ll see – that’s widely considered to be the best the country has.
 But we’ll also look at smaller ski destinations in Poland, cute mountain villages, and the very best hotels (say hello to some lovely Polish spas!).

 What’s in this guide to skiing in Poland?

 - A guide to Poland’s best ski resorts (find out where you should ski)